lassilias/Churn-Prediction/Deployment_api/README.md

 3) X_test.csv and y_test.csv are the Test Data.

-4) joblib files are the trained models.
+4) joblib files are the trained models:

 KNC: KNeighborsClassifier
 RFC: RandomForestClassifier